 Sub-menu Option Choice Description GVP NORM.
-CLOSED NXF4000 only The digital input is used for the valve proving function.
+CLOSED NXF4000 only ASSIGNMENT: Required The digital input is used for the valve proving function.
 This input monitors the normally closed pole of the gas pressure switch.
 Setting this input and the matching normally closed option enables valve proving.
-ASSIGNMENT: Required ACTION: n/a GENERIC NXF4000 only The digital input is used for different configurable options.
-On or off states can initiate lockouts, a return to standby or revert to pilot.
-The input can be monitored during all states or only during certain states.
-These inputs can be used to create a first-out annunciation if the wiring method described in the WIRING section is followed.
-DI 1 DI 2 ASSIGNMENT: Required ACTION: n/a STATE: Required INPUT STATE: Required GOTO: Required DI 3 DI 4 DI 5 DI 6 DI 7 DI 8 USE PURGE HOLD NXF4000 only The digital input is used to hold the control in purge.
+ASSIGNMENT: Required ACTION: n/a GENERIC NXF4000 only DI 1 ASSIGNMENT: Required ACTION: n/a STATE: Required INPUT STATE: Required GOTO: Required DI 3 DI 4 DI 5 DI 6 PURGE HOLD NXF4000 only The digital input is used to hold the control in purge.
 Purge can be held indefinitely using this input.
-ASSIGNMENT: Required DI 9 DI 10 NXF4000 and PPC4000 TAB = n/a DI 11 DI 12 DI 13 FVES/POC NXF4000 only ACTION: Required The digital input is used to monitor the fuel valve end switches (also known as proof of closure switches).
+DI 8 DI 9 ASSIGNMENT: Required ACTION: Required DI 10 NXF4000 and PPC4000 TAB = n/a DI 11 DI 12 DI 13 DI 14 USE FVES/POC NXF4000 only The digital input is used to monitor the fuel valve end switches (also known as proof of closure switches).
 Multiple inputs can be programmed for this function (use AND action).
 This is the default assignment for digital input 15, applied to profiles 1-4.
-DI 14 DI 15 NXF4000 only TAB = n/a ASSIGNMENT: Required ACTION: Required The digital input applies the check mode.
-The TAD - II/d RUN/CHECK NXF4000 only keypad button for this function can also be used with an AND/OR action.
+DI 14 DI 15 NXF4000 only ASSIGNMENT: Required ACTION: Required TAB = n/a RUN/CHECK NXF4000 only The digital input applies the check mode.
+The keypad button for this function can also be used with an AND/OR action.
 ASSIGNMENT: n/a ACTION: Required AIRFLOW N.CLOSED NXF4000 only The digital input monitors the normally closed contact of the airflow switch (blower off state).
-ASSIGNMENT: n/a ACTION: Required The digital input monitors the normally open AIRFLOW N.OPEN NXF4000 only contact of the airflow switch (blower on state). - ASSIGNMENT: n/a ACTION: Required FORCED BLOWER ON NXF4000 only The digital input will force the blower output on when the control is in standby.
-HAI 4000 Olliy ASSIGNMENT: n/a ACTION: Required
+ACTION: Required AIRFLOW N.OPEN The digital input monitors the normally open contact of the airflow switch (blower on state).
+ASSIGNMENT: n/a ACTION: Required FORCED BLOWER ON The digital input will force the blower output on when the control is in standby.
+NAF4000 only ASSIGNMENT: n/a ACTION: Required